theloniustrout/danstore/README.md

 <br><br>
 <br><br>

-# Prototyping Kits from Analog to Electroscope Hat
+# Bring on the Power!

 Cuban Flatbread portable prototyping workstation.<br />
 Shared GPIO bus for Hats utilizing a Pimoroni backplane in combination with the Sparkfun breakouts with 1mm pitch, 4-pin JST connector as the last Hat on the bus. <br />